$2.68 – $11.99 lb

 - Skin disorders treatment.

-The seeds possess strong anti-inflammatory and anti-fungal properties.
-This makes them an excellent treatment for many skin disorders, including eczema, fungal infections, etc.
+The seeds possess potent anti-inflammatory and anti-fungal properties.
+It makes them an excellent treatment for many skin disorders, including eczema, fungal infections, etc.

 - Treatment for mouth ulcers.